-- § 1.
-Any date used in relation to radiocommunication shall be according to the Gregorian Calendar. - § 2.
-If in a date the month is not indicated either in full or in an abbreviated form, it shall be expressed in an all-numeric form with the fixed sequence of figures, two of each representing the day, month and year. - § 3.
-Whenever a date is used in connection with Coordinated Universal Time (UTC), this date shall be that of the prime meridian at the appropriate time, the prime meridian corresponding to zero degrees geographical longitude. - § 4.
+- 235 § 1.
+Any date used in relation to radiocommunication shall be according to the Gregorian Calendar. - 236 § 2.
+If in a date the month is not indicated either in full or in an abbreviated form, it shall be expressed in an all-numeric form with the fixed sequence of figures, two of each representing the day, month and year. - 237 § 3.
+Whenever a date is used in connection with Coordinated Universal Time (UTC), this date shall be that of the prime meridian at the appropriate time, the prime meridian corresponding to zero degrees geographical longitude. - 238 § 4.
 Whenever a specified time is used in international radiocommunication activities, UTC shall be applied, unless otherwise indicated, and it shall be presented as a four-digit group (0000-2359).
-The abbreviation UTC shall be used in all languages.
+The abbreviation UTC shall be used in all languages. - 239 - to NOT allocated.